dippinsauce/protopi/README.md

 Changed VNC -> Options -> Security -> Authentication to "VNC Password" Set a new password....
 Then TightVNC would connect and authenticate.
 This allows portable installations to connect via ssh tunnel

+Next Steps -- Install utilities to work the 433MHz receiver and capture signals...